jerbob92/wazero-emscripten-embind/README.md

 * ASYNCIFY: does not make a lot of sense in Go, might come later to allow Async C++ implementations to work
 * EM_ASM/EM_JS (and related methods): naturally, you can't run JS in Go/Wazero.
 Since Go is not an interpreted language, I don't see much sense to add support for Go code in it, as that would require a Go interpreter.
+* Binding class method names to well-known symbols (which is something JS specific).

 ## What does Embind do?